ephoning/sam-genai-rag-prototype/README.md

 ```

 -------------------
-Curerntly, IAM related configuration and/or resource creation is accomplished using the AWS' web UI.
+Currently, IAM related configuration and/or resource creation is accomplished using the AWS' web UI.

 * Allow the 'data ingest' lambda to invoke models per:
 ```